-IGE 105 - Honors First Year Seminar
+IGE 105 - Honors First-Year Seminar: Speaking and Writing in Community

-(4 credits)

-The Honors First Year Seminar is an honors section of the First Year Seminar, utilizing the same syllabus and common texts.
-The purpose of the Honors First Year Seminar is threefold: 1) to promote community among first year students of demonstrated academic ability; 2) to create an environment in which these students can excel academically and nurture their innate intellectual curiosity; and 3) to provide students with an opportunity to learn from NWC faculty who have been recognized for their teaching excellence in the classroom.
-Completion of the Honors First Year Seminar does not guarantee admission into the Honors Program.
+(4 credits) IGE105 is an Honors section of the First-Year Seminar, utilizing the same syllabus, texts, and course objectives as IGE101.
+In addition, the Honors First-Year Seminar aims: 1) to promote community among first-year students of demonstrated academic ability; 2) to create an environment in which these students can excel academically and nurture their innate intellectual curiosity; and 3) to provide students with an opportunity to learn from NWC faculty who have been recognized for their teaching excellence in the classroom.
+Completion of the Honors First-Year Seminar does not guarantee admission into the Honors Program.
 Students will have the opportunity to apply to the Honors Program at the end of their Freshman year.
-For additional course information, see the course description under "First Year Seminar."
+For additional course information, see the course description under "First-Year Seminar".